FutureNathan/FutureNathan/README.md

-### My name is Nathan Towianski and I'm attempting the world a much better place.
+### I'm attempting to make the world a much better place.

 To do that I started [Amend](https://joinamend.com) with the idea that if we improve how to solve problem overall that we might be able to and more likely to make a big difference overall.
 I believe that every action or inaction is either making the world worse or better and I am hoping to come out net positive in a big way if I can.